NEWS & KNOWLEDGE

 So you think you know your clients

-In an ideal world that would be the case and perhaps your business – be it a packaging company or one related to the packaging sector – has lost few, if any, clients.
+In an ideal world that would be the case and perhaps your business – be you in manufacturing, construction, transportation, storage, information services, finance or insurance or administration or other support services – has lost few, if any, clients.

 But if and when a customer goes elsewhere, do you know why?
 Do you assume you’ve been undercut by a competitor?
 If you’d known them a little better, could you have prevented them defecting?